No767/Kumiko/README.md

 A Discord Bot Built on Discord.py

-**Note that i am very new to programming a discord bot, and this is only meant (for now at least) to test out and to learn how to build one.
-The official code will come later once i figure it all out**
+# Notes

+- I'm very new to programming a discord bot.
+The code isn't even done yet, and all of the features that I planned for is not there yet

+- My time is very limited, so support for the bot might not come until weeks to months later.
+Development of the bot won't be as much as I hope, since I have a lot of exams and classes to go through.
+Expect delays when new updates will arrive

 <div align=left>